 If you are regularly using a different corticosteroid taken by mouth (such as prednisone), you should not stop using it unless directed by your doctor.
 You may have withdrawal symptoms if the drug is suddenly stopped.
 Some conditions (such as asthma, allergies) may become worse when the drug is suddenly stopped.
 To prevent withdrawal symptoms (such as weakness, weight loss, nausea, muscle pain, headache, tiredness, dizziness), your doctor may direct you to slowly lower the dose of your old medication after you are using flunisolide.
 Consult your doctor or pharmacist for more details, and report any withdrawal reactions immediately.
 See also Precautions section.

 You may begin to feel this medication working within a week, but it may take 4 weeks before the full benefit of this drug takes effect.
-Tell your doctor if your condition persists or worsens.
+Tell your doctor if your condition does not improve or if it worsens.

 Additional Aerobid, Aerobid M Information